 You will learn where all the best public bathrooms are in the neighborhood.
 You will start to overcome your long-held guilt over using a bathroom if you don’t buy something.

 You will learn about dirt – both how to live with it and how to combat it.
 For many months, you will simultaneously be accepting the dirt and fighting it, because that’s the only way to keep a job site safe.
 You will never learn whether the jet vac Matt swore by worked any better than the broom you swore by.
 You will eventually learn to tolerate the jet vac noise, because four hands are so much better than two.
-You will learn that sometimes extreme methods are necessary, and you’ll use the leaf blower on dust.
+You will learn that sometimes extreme methods are necessary, and you’ll sometimes use the gas-powered leaf blower on dust.
 It won’t be pretty, but it will work, like so many things in life.

 You will learn that your home is wherever these two are.
 You will realize this first when you’re sitting in your car (dubbed “The Mobile Den”) housing a chicken cheesesteak, covered in dirt and dust, and rather than feeling pathetic that you’re eating fast food in your car because you don’t have a home, you’re happy because you’re together.
 Matt will continue to refer to your car as a Mobile Den, which is really just another way of saying “Home is where your heart is.”
 So it turns out, cross stitch pillows really are always right.